Settings management

 Since v1.0 pydantic does not consider field aliases when finding environment variables to populate settings

-instead as described above.
+models, use env instead as described above.

-, a warning will be raised when aliases are used on settings models
+To aid the transition from aliases to env, a warning will be raised when aliases are used on settings models

 without a custom env var name.
-If you really mean to use aliases, either ignore the warning or set env
+If you really mean to use aliases, either ignore the warning or set env to

 suppress it.

-considers field values in the following priority (where 3. has the highest priority
+By default BaseSettings considers field values in the following priority (where 3. has the highest priority

 and overrides the other two):